Computer Assessment Overview

 Students must either pass the Computer Assessment OR complete Information Technology 110.

-The Computer Assessment is offered during the fall semester
+The Computer Assessment is offered during the fall and spring semesters

 The passing score is 70%